 Diamond Head has a semi-arid climate.
 Plants and animals today include Kiawe (in the mesquite family) growing in the shallow soil.
 Near the trees are birds that include cardinals, mourning doves and sparrows.

-Diamond Head Crater Hike
+Your Travel Guide to Diamond Head Crater Hike

 Starting up the paved and dirt switchback trail, the army left a concrete landing with a rusted winch and cable.
 This used to lift materials from the crater floor to the bunkers.
 Stop here for a water break to take in the awe-inspiring Eastern side of the island views.